 Prince of Travel: I really have learnt so much from Ricky from Toronto.
 His blog really helps new people starting out and he also types very detailed guides on earning and redeeming miles.

 Finally, although our community is small, there are events and meet-ups held throughout the year.
-Ricky from Prince of Travel held one in May and there was a PointsU conference in September (both in Toronto, sorry other cities)!
+Ricky from Prince of Travel held one in May and there was a PointsU conference in September (both in Toronto)!

 The admission fee sounds steep but I’ve been told the knowledge you gain far outweighs the initial cost.
 This is really the only place where you will learn secret tips and tricks on manufactured spending and mistake fares.
 This also give you the rare opportunity to network with like-minded individuals – and who knows, you might befriend a diamond status Aeroplan member or a Air Canada super elite who will let you use their account to save on fuel surcharges and change/cancellation fees!